ahlisbon/diacriticsAndNengo/README.md

 3. These scripts are activated by tapping a "hot key" (or key combination) on your keyboard.
 For example, if you type the *right alt+y*, your computer will type ¥.
 4. Read the README below.

+\*If you would like to see the code and edit yourself, you can download the AHK file.

 # Typing Vowels with Diacritics

 Romanized Japanese and Korean require diacritics.
 Use these hot key combinations to quickly type the following: